KnetMiner/knetminer-schemas/semantic-motif-taxonomy/knet-motif-categories-doc/RegulationTextMining.md

-# Class: Text Mining Annotation about Gene Expression Regulation (RegulationTextMining)
+# Class: Expression Regulation Text Mining (RegulationTextMining)

 _An association that represents a text mining annotation based on gene expression regulation._